joshuahannan/flow-usdc/README.md

-# The CENTRE Fiat Token, on Flow _(flow-usdc)_
+# The Bridged Fiat Token, on Flow _(flow-usdc-c)_

-> An implementation of the CENTRE Fiat Token in Cadence, on the Flow Blockchain.
+> An implementation of a bridged CENTRE Fiat Token in Cadence, on the Flow Blockchain.
+> This is not the official Flow USDC.
+It is the Cadence bridged version of the official USDC which is deployed to Flow EVM.

 <!-- markdownlint-configure-file { "MD013": { "line_length": 100 } } -->